AlexRax277/AlexRax277/README.md

     <h1 align="center">Hi there, my name is <a href="https://alexrax277.github.io/business_card_website.github.io/" target="_blank">Alexander Rakovchen</a>
     <img src="Hi.gif" height="32"/></h1>
     <h3>I'm fullstack developer, <a href="https://netology.ru/">Netology Ltd</a> graduate.</h3>
-    <h3>I'm currently looking for a job in web development.
-I'm planning to become part of a friendly and professional team where I could develop my skills in languages such as python and java script to achieve team results.</h3>
+    <h3>I'm currently looking for a job in web development and planning to become part of a friendly and professional team where I could develop my skills in languages such as python and java script to achieve team results.</h3>
     <h3>I successfully completed the following courses:
         <em>
             <ol>